Digging In: "Smart" Farms: New Targets for Cyber Criminals

 Bobby Horn (15:26):

 I would say even your basic off the shelf insurance policy in the cyber marketplace; it covers a good amount of the loss scenario.
 So, it covers your traditional third-party liability.
 So, if claims are brought against an insured or let's say a network security attack or loss of private information, you've got coverage for defense and settlement.
-And then more importantly, all the first party coverage is, you know, a lot what we'll be talking about today, the breach response costs, the computer forensics, the rent and payments, the business interruption loss, those are all caked into your, even your off the shelf, basic policy.
+And then more importantly, all the first party coverage is a lot what we have be talking about today, the breach response costs, the computer forensics, the rent and payments, the business interruption loss, those are all caked into your, even your off the shelf, basic policy.
 And obviously we as brokers, our job is to dive a little deeper and change, you know, make sure we can make amendments to the policy to tighten up some of the language lessons, some of those broader exclusions and add coverage where we can.
 But I think for the most part, the policies do what they're intended to do.

 Bruce Droz (16:13):